 You can also provide a link to your own unsubscribe process.

-Note: It's not possible to add Mandrill recipients to the unsubscribed portion of a MailChimp list automatically.
-If you'd like recipients who unsubscribed in Mandrill to be unsubscribed in MailChimp as well, you can set up Mandrill webhooks and then use the MailChimp API to remove people from the list(s) in MailChimp programmatically.
+It's not possible to add Mandrill recipients to the unsubscribed part of a MailChimp list automatically.
+If you'd like recipients who unsubscribed in Mandrill to be unsubscribed in MailChimp as well, set up Mandrill Webhooks and then use the MailChimp API to remove people from your MailChimp list programmatically.

-Mandrill doesn't inline CSS by default
+Mandrill Doesn't Inline CSS by Default

 To inline CSS on a per-message basis, use the inline_css parameter (API) or X-MC-InlineCSS (for SMTP).
-CSS inlining can be an intensive process and since Mandrill is designed to get your emails out as quickly as possible, the additional processing time to inline CSS can really add up.
+CSS inlining can be an intensive process and since Mandrill is designed to get your emails out as quickly as possible, the extra processing time to inline CSS can add up.
 If you have a larger template or HTML document, you'll need to inline your styles manually or use a CSS inlining tool like this one from MailChimp Labs.

 Most MailChimp merge tags won't work implicitly in Mandrill.
-For example, tags like *|ARCHIVE|*, *|LIST:ADDRESS|*, integration-specific tags, and RSS-to-email merge tags have a specific meaning in MailChimp as they're tied to a list or campaign.
+For example, tags like *|ARCHIVE|*, *|LIST:ADDRESS|*, integration-specific tags, and RSS merge tags have a specific meaning in MailChimp because they're tied to a list or campaign.

 You can use merge tags to personalize emails in Mandrill, but you must provide the information to populate merge tags at the time of send.

 Mandrill supports dynamic data using merge tags and editable regions in templates.
 Use merge tags to define a placeholder where pieces of recipient information can be injected at the time of send.
 Provide global and per-recipient data through the API or SMTP integration.
-Read more about using merge tags to personalize emails in Mandrill or using editable regions in templates for changing large pieces of code or content in your templates.